Tokamak: Plasma disruptions

 Tokamaks are subject to events known as "disruptions" that cause confinement to be lost in milliseconds.
-There are two primary mechanisms.
-In one, the "vertical displacement event" (VDE), the entire plasma moves vertically until it touches the upper or lower section of the vacuum chamber.
-In the other, the "major disruption", long wavelength, non-axisymmetric magnetohydrodynamical instabilities cause the plasma to be forced into non-symmetrical shapes, often squeezed into the top and bottom of the chamber.
+The two primary mechanisms are the "vertical displacement event" (VDE), in which the entire plasma moves vertically until it touches the upper or lower section of the vacuum chamber.
+By contrast, in the "major disruption", long-wavelength, non-axisymmetric magnetohydrodynamic instabilities cause the plasma to be forced into non-symmetrical shapes, often squeezed into the top and bottom of the chamber.

-When the plasma touches the vessel walls it undergoes rapid cooling, or "thermal quenching".
-In the major disruption case, this is normally accompanied by a brief increase in plasma current as the plasma concentrates.
-Quenching ultimately causes the plasma confinement to break up.
-In the case of the major disruption the current drops again, the "current quench".
+When the plasma touches the vessel walls, it undergoes rapid cooling, or "thermal quenching".
+In a major disruption, this is normally accompanied by a brief increase in plasma current as the plasma concentrates.
+Quenching ultimately breaks up the plasma confinement.
+In the case of the major disruption, the current drops again, the "current quench".
 The initial increase in current is not seen in the VDE, and the thermal and current quench occurs at the same time.
 In both cases, the thermal and electrical load of the plasma is rapidly deposited on the reactor vessel, which has to be able to handle these loads.
 ITER is designed to handle 2600 of these events over its lifetime.

-For modern high-energy devices, where plasma currents are on the order of 15 megaamperes in ITER, it is possible the brief increase in current during a major disruption will cross a critical threshold.
+For high-energy devices such as ITER, which achieves plasma currents on the order of 15 megaamperes, it is possible that the brief increase in current during a major disruption will cross a critical threshold.
 This occurs when the current produces a force on the electrons that is higher than the frictional forces of the collisions between particles in the plasma.
-In this event, electrons can be rapidly accelerated to relativistic velocities, creating so-called "runaway electrons" in the relativistic runaway electron avalanche.
-These retain their energy even as the current quench is occurring on the bulk of the plasma.

-When confinement finally breaks down, these runaway electrons follow the path of least resistance and impact the side of the reactor.
+In this event, electrons can be accelerated to relativistic velocities, creating so-called "runaway electrons" in a relativistic runaway electron avalanche.
+These retain their energy even during the current quench.
+When confinement breaks down, these runaway electrons impact the side of the reactor.
 These can reach 12 megaamps of current deposited in a small area, well beyond the capabilities of any mechanical solution.
 In one famous case, the Tokamak de Fontenay aux Roses had a major disruption where the runaway electrons burned a hole through the vacuum chamber.

-The occurrence of major disruptions in running tokamaks has always been rather high, of the order of a few percent of the total numbers of the shots.
-In currently operated tokamaks, the damage is often large but rarely dramatic.
-In the ITER tokamak, it is expected that the occurrence of a limited number of major disruptions will definitively damage the chamber with no possibility to restore the device.
-The development of systems to counter the effects of runaway electrons is considered a must-have piece of technology for the operational level ITER.
+Major disruptions in tokamaks occur frequently, on the order of a few percent of shots.
+The damage is often large but rarely dramatic.
+In ITER, it is expected that major disruptions would damage the chamber with no possibility to restore the device.
+The development of systems to counter the effects of runaway electrons is considered a must-have technology for ITER.